PFurtak/PFurtakBlog/content/blog/stripe-react-client/index.md

 `stripeKey={publishableKey}`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the token property, we need to make the onToken function.
-This onToken function will take in the token as an argument, and we will just console.log the token for now and alert that a payment was successful.
-The token gets returned from the Stripe API once a successful payment has gone through, you will need to pass this token to your backend to complete the processing.
-For now, we are just focused on getting Stripe up and running on the client side.
-I will have another article for the backend at a later date.
+This onToken function will take in the token as an argument, and we will console.log the token for now and alert that a payment was successful.
+The token is generated on a successful payment, you will need to pass this token to the back-end to complete payment processing.
+For now, we are only focused on getting Stripe up and running on the client side.
+I will have another article for the back-end at a later date.
 Your finished StripeButton component should now look this:

 ![Finished StripeButton component](./stripe-button-fin.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Next stop is to import this new StripeButton component into your checkout component and pass in the variable that houses the total cost that you are charging:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Next step is to import this new StripeButton component into your checkout component and pass in the variable that houses the total cost of whatever you are charging:

 ![Pass in the cost to the new component](./checkout-priced.png)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Congratulations!
 You now have Stripe integrated with your React front-end.
 Launch your project and click the Pay Now button.
-You will see the following Modal that accepts a Credit Card:
+You will see the following Modal that accepts a credit card:

 ![Success](./modal.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To test the functionality, fill in your information, and use the following test credit card information:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To test functionality, fill in form, and use the following test credit card information:

 Card number: `4242 4242 4242 4242`